How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - Clothing steamer (used carefully)

-Step-by-Step: How I Clean My Mattress
+Step By Step: How I Clean My Mattress

 Step 1: Strip Everything